phax/ddd/README.md

 * UBL 2.x Credit Note (ID `ubl2-creditnote`)
 * CII D16B (ID `cii-d16b`)

-And finally certain (missing) values can be deduced based on other values.
+And finally certain (missing) values can be deduced based on other values (class `DDDValueProviderPerSyntax`).
 The deducible values are currently:
 * Process ID (especially for CII based syntaxes)
 * VESID (for selecting the correct validation rules)